christophuv/PeakBotMRM/README.md

 cd ..
 ```

-5. Create a new python file and implement the settings of the training and validation dataset(s)
+5. Create a new python file Train_XXX.py and implement the settings of the training and validation dataset(s).
+Modify the parameters accordingle (TODO).
+Ideally, the raw LC-QQQ-MS data and the transition lists reside in the subfolder 'Reference'.
 ```
 ################################
 ### Settings

 import os
 ## Experiment name
-expName = "Train_METAB02"
+expName = "Train_XXX"
 ## Experiment directory
 expDir = os.path.join(".", expName)
 ## Modelfiles